Ham-ish/Y11-IT-Robotics-Blog/index.md

 # Y11 IT Robotics Blog

+## 22/8/22

+Exam week
+no time for blog
+sorry

 ## 15/8/22

 This week of IT was mainly focused on game dev work and was therefore devoid of any substantial robotics